FTSE knocked by weak commods ahead of Fed decision

 "Because it doesn't require the Fed to increase the size of its balance sheet - it just involves a restructuring of the balance sheet - so I would have thought that that's to be welcomed, particularly if it helps the housing market, and if it helps bring back some confidence in some way shape or form."

-Banks .FTNMX8350 were lower as a sector, reflecting falls by global lender HSBC (HSBA.L), off 1.7 percent, and emerging markets-focussed Standard Chartered (STAN.L), down 1.5 percent.
+Banks were lower as a sector, reflecting falls by global lender HSBC , off 1.7 percent, and emerging markets-focused Standard Chartered , down 1.5 percent.

-But the two part state-owned British lenders bucked the sector trend, squeezed higher by their low liquidity and short-selling bias, with Lloyds Banking Group (LLOY.L), the top blue chip riser up 5.6 percent, and Royal Bank of Scotland (RBS.L) ahead 1.3 percent.
+But the two part state-owned British lenders bucked the sector trend, squeezed higher by their low liquidity and short-selling bias, with Lloyds Banking Group , the top blue chip riser up 5.6 percent, and Royal Bank of Scotland ahead 1.3 percent.

-Among individual blue chips, Land Securities firmed 0.9 percent after BoA Merrill Lynch upgraded its rating for the real estate firm to "buy" from "neutral," highlighting a value gap with its peer British Land (BLND.L), down 1.2 percent.
+Among individual blue chips, Land Securities firmed 0.9 percent after BoA Merrill Lynch upgraded its rating for the real estate firm to "buy" from "neutral", highlighting a value gap with its peer British Land , down 1.2 percent.

-And ex-dividend factors took 1.5 points off the FTSE 100, with Aggreko (AGGK.L), Aviva (AV.L), International Power IPR.L and Petrofac (PFC.L) all losing their payout attractions.
+And ex-dividend factors took 1.5 points off the FTSE 100, with Aggreko , Aviva , International Power and Petrofac all losing their payout attractions.

 (Additional reporting by Tricia Wright; Editing by David Cowell)